-Many thanks also to David Cok, Anders Franzén, Amit Goel, Jochen Hoenicke, and Tjark Weber for additional feedback on the standard, and to David Cok, Jochen Hoenicke and Philipp Rümmer for their careful proof-reading of earlier versions of this document.
+Many thanks also to David Cok, Morgan Deters, Anders Franzén, Amit Goel, Jochen Hoenicke, and Tjark Weber for additional feedback on the standard, and to Jochen Hoenicke, Philipp Rümmer, and above all David Cok, for their careful proof-reading of earlier versions of this document.
+It is understood that we, the authors, are to blame for any remaining errors.